Chapter 1 Week 1

 Trafford 1795

 This dataset is made up of 10 observations and 2 variables.
-You might notice that this maps nicely onto your 10 rows of 2 columns.
+You might notice that this maps nicely onto 10 rows of 2 columns.
 As noted in the previous section, the columns represent your variables.
 The rows represent your observations.
 Your observations (or rows) are every single record in your data.
 So, in the case above, every borough has one observation, or the number of crimes in each area.
 For each observation, we record 2 variables.
 One variable is the name of the borough.
 This variable is called borough.
 The other variable is the number of burglaries that took place in that borough.
 It is called number.of.burglaries, and it is a numeric variable.

-Numeric variables can also be assigned into sub groups.
+Numeric variables can also be assigned into subgroups.
 Interval variables have values of equal intervals that mean something.
 For example, if you have results from an IQ score, the difference of 1 score between 90 and 91 is the same as 91 to 92.
 But there is no true zero value, and it doesn’t make sense to say someone is twice as smart as someone else.
-Ratio variables, however, have an absolute zero (a point where none of the quality being measured exists), and using a ratio scale permits comparisons such as being twice as high, or one-half as much.
+Ratio variables, however, have an absolute zero (a point where none of the quality being measured exists), and using a ratio scale permits comparisons such as being twice as high or one-half as much.
 This can get somewhat confusing, and there are sometimes people who argue that a particular type of variable belongs to one group or the other.
 For example, if you have a Likert scale of ‘Strongly agree’, ‘Agree’, ’Neutral’, ’Disagree’ and ’Strongly disagree’, you can say that this is an ordinal variable (categories that have a natural order).
 But you could also translate them into numbers, saying it measures agreement from a scale of 1 (’Strongly disagree’) to 5 (’Strongly agree’).
 In this case, it is possible to treat this as an interval scale variable.
 The truth is, you can choose either option, but you have to have some good justification why.
 Did someone else do this before you?
 Did you read a recent paper where one method was argued to be better than the other?
 In some instances, it will always be clear what type of variable you have.
 But you should always take time to consider what the level of measurement of your variable is, and what that means for what you can say about your data.
 As a personal preference, we advise against treating ordinal data as numeric, but others will advise that it’s generally OK to take means and apply statistical tests to ordinal data - just be careful about making interval claims such as “twice as satisfied.”
 You can read more about it here.

 See reading: Chapter 2 Statistics in Criminal Justice - David Weisburd, Chester Britt for interval/ratio, or for discrete/continuous)

-The reason we need to know what type of variable we are dealing with is because this will determine the kinds of analyses we can do to it, further down the line.
+We need to know what type of variable we are dealing with because this will determine the kinds of analyses we can do on it further down the line.
 For example, next week we will talk about summarising data.
-As discussed above, for a numeric variable, we can take the average, and use this to summarise it, whereas for a categorical variable you can’t.Think about if someone asked you: “what is the average gender in the class?”
+As discussed above, for a numeric variable, we can use the average to summarise it, whereas for a categorical variable, you can’t.
+Consider it if someone asks you, “What is the average gender in the class?”
 This doesn’t make sense.
-Instead, you would look at the proportions.
+Instead, you would look at proportions.
 Gender is a categorical variable.
-However, if someone asked you what is the average age in the class, you could easily answer it.
-Because age is a numeric variable.
+However, if someone asked you what is the average age in the class, you could easily answer it because age is a numeric variable.

 Here are some more examples of each: